GrandOrgue/LoopAuditioneer/BUILD.md

 and the source for wxWidgets.
 There's a script in the scripts/ directory named prepare-ubuntu-cross.sh that can install the needed tools.

 First cross compile wxWidgets.
-In the extracted wx source folder that you've downloaded (https://www.wxwidgets.org/):
+In the extracted wx source directory that you've downloaded (https://www.wxwidgets.org/):

 ```